coursera/programming-assignments-demo/custom-graders/README.md

 {"fractionalScore": 0.2, "feedback": "You failed"}
 ```

 - **fractionalScore**: Float value signifying the fraction of score obtained by the submission.
-Must be betweer 0.0 to 1.0
+Must be betweer 0.0 to 1.0.
-- **feedback**: Text feedback provided to the learner.
+- **feedback**: Text feedback provided to the learner. ***Note***: We require all graders to trim/truncate their feedback strings to be lesser than 32 KB.

 **Important: Graders shouldn't write anything other than a single JSON object with the above specification to stdout and also make sure learners are unable to write anything to stdout.**